httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 HTTP Message Signatures have metadata properties that provide information regarding the signature's generation and/or verification.
 The following metadata properties are defined:

-Algorithm
-:
+{: vspace="0"}
+Algorithm:
 : An HTTP Signature Algorithm defined in the HTTP Signature Algorithms Registry defined in this document.
 It describes the signing and verification algorithms for the signature.

-Creation Time
+Creation Time:
-:
 : A timestamp representing the point in time that the signature was generated.
 Sub-second precision is not supported.
 A signature's Creation Time MAY be undefined, indicating that it is unknown.

-Covered Content
+Covered Content:
-:
 : An ordered list of content identifiers (Section 2) that indicates the metadata and message content that is covered by the signature.
 The order of identifiers in this list affects signature generation and verification, and therefore MUST be preserved.

-Expiration Time
+Expiration Time:
-:
 : A timestamp representing the point in time at which the signature expires.
 An expired signature always fails verification.
 A signature's Expiration Time MAY be undefined, indicating that the signature does not expire.

-Verification Key Material
+Verification Key Material:
-:
 : The key material required to verify the signature.